SAP-samples/cap-service-integration-codejam/prerequisites.md

 👉 Ensure you have VS Code, Docker Desktop and git available on your machine and that you have administrative access.

+👉 Once you have VS Code, check that you have the Dev Containers extension - you can read about this and how to install it in this [Dev Containers tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).

 ## Other prerequisites

 You'll also need SAP BTP account details to be able to log into the [SAP Business Accelerator Hub](https://api.sap.com/); this is because downloading API specifications from that website, which you'll be doing early on in the CodeJam, requires you to be authenticated.